zyetgin/Air-Writing-Dataset/README.md

-# Air-Writing-Dataset as Matlab file
+# Air Writing Dataset as Matlab file
-Air-Writing Dataset as Matlab file that contains signal values of air write letters, acquired from IMU motion sensors (gyroscope and accelerometer), and also subject IDs.
+Air Writing Dataset as Matlab file that contains signal values of air write letters, acquired from IMU motion sensors (gyroscope and accelerometer), and also subject IDs.

 Steps:
 1) load dataset.mat file in Matlab environment.
 Dataset covers 3 structure (each is an array): data, letter , user.